-Like most college freshman, my experience in the requisite English 101 meant tackling a 10-page research project that would count for the bulk of my grade.
+Like most college freshmen, my experience in the requisite English 101 meant tackling a 10-page research project that would count for the bulk of my grade.
 I already considered myself a writer, and I’d had my share of high school success at producing such long-form papers.
 I was confident I could do the work.
 The problem, however, was that I had never mastered the art of choosing a topic.

 Find something you’re interested in, my professor had encouraged us.
 Other students tackled topics like sports and fashion and pets.
 But, for reasons I am still unsure of, I picked Aristotle.